nwoodr94/machine-learning/README.md

 [National Flag](https://github.com/nwoodr94/machine-learning/blob/master/Decision-Tree-scikit-learn.ipynb) is an implemented decision tree algorithm, which interpreted feature data of a nation's flag, and with 55% accuracy predicted which continent that nation is located.

 ### Random Forest
-The random forest is a machine learning algorithm that generates multiple decision trees, and polls the majority classification.
+The random forest is a ensemble learning algorithm that generates multiple decision trees, and polls the majority classification.
 It is considered a more robust approach to classification as it incorporates randomization techniques, and also computes feature importance.

 [Income Predictor](https://github.com/nwoodr94/machine-learning/blob/master/Random-Forest-scikit-learn.ipynb) is a project I coded using a random forest algorithm to predict which Americans make over $50,000 year with 82% accuracy.